dna-storage/framed/README.md

 + Linux: Ubuntu 18.04.3
 + Linux: CentOS 7

-Note that most OSes will support our software by using Docker.
-You will also need:
+Note that most OSes will support our software by using Docker. *You will also need the following before completing the installation steps*:
-- git (optional but recommended)
+- git
 - Python
 - C++ compiler
 - pip, python package installer
 - conda, package management
 - MPI implementation, currently tested with Intel MPI Library for Linux OS, Version 2017 Update 1 Build 20161016
+- Julia, currently tested with 1.6.2 (2021-07-14)

 ### Python Dependences

 Our code has been tested on python versions 3.6 to 3.10.
-A working environment with all dependencies that can be installed via conda can be found at [.yaml file](dnastorage.yaml).
+A working environment with all dependencies that can be installed via conda can be found at [.yaml file](dnastorage.yml).

 # Installation Guide

-If you already have python 3 installed on your system, the simplest thing to do is download or checkout the code from GitHub.
-Then, run the following commands:
+Given that the previous dependencies have been installed, the first step is to get the code from GitHub with the following commands.

     git clone [this repository] dnastorage
     cd dnastorage

-I recommend making a conda environment with the required dependencies:
+    git submodule update --init --recursive

+I recommend making a conda environment with the required dependencies, you will also need to make sure to install that schwimmbad submodule.
+This submodule is a fork of a public repo but with added support of mpi-based workers that accept communicators for nested parallelism.
+The last command in this set of commands installs Julia packages needed for the interface between Python and Julia to work:

     conda env create -f dnastorage.yaml
     conda activate <path to conda environment>
+    cd schwimmbad; pip install .
+    python -c "import julia; julia.install()"

 Make sure to source environment variables for the project:

     source dnastorage.env

 To install dnastorage package for local development:

     python setup.py develop